Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 Note: This MUST BE REPEATED when re-applying VRCLens!
 VRCLens will re-add the layers and remove the syncfix prefab when re-applying.

-VRCLens should now zoom (Both with zoom buttons and with the zoom radial under VRCLens/Custom
+VRCLens should now zoom (Both with zoom buttons and with the zoom radial under VRCLens/Custom) much more smoothly